How to choose the perfect Secret Santa gift: 20 ideas for under $20

 To really wire your brain for gratitude, end each day by writing down 3 things that went well for you, says Hugh.
 Backed by research, the evidence suggests that after 21 days of practise you will start to feel a difference in your wellbeing.

 Really thinking about other people and how they are feeling makes us more likely to perform an act of kindness and that makes us feel good, says Resilience Project facilitator Martin Heppell.
 Your self-confidence goes through the roof when you feel empathy because your brain releases the feel-good hormone oxytocin, he says.

 Ask yourself who you know who is experiencing difficulty at the moment, and what could you do for them?
 Some ideas are cooking a nice meal for the people you live with, purchasing essentials for a neighbour in need or sending a friend a text or email telling them you care.
 Maybe you could write a list of 10 people you know are struggling and reach out to one of them every day.
 The payoff?
 You'll get the happiness benefits of your acts of kindness.

-“Apparently we spend 49 per cent of our time thinking about the future,” says Hugh and yet we have no control over that and running through endless possible scenarios can be exhausting.
-The best way to feel calm and happy is to think about what’s happening as it’s happening, he says.
+“Apparently we spend 49% of our time thinking about the future,” says Hugh.
+Yet, we have no control over that and running through endless possible scenarios can be exhausting.
+The best way to feel calm and happy is to think about what's happening as it's happening, he says.

 Spend five minutes outside every day, paying attention to what you can feel, hear, smell and see.
-Do some gardening, D.I.Y. or home improvement projects, search for craft supplies for a new hobby, or try some meditation.
-You’ll find some meditation guides on The Resilience Project’s app that also helps you monitor your progress in a daily GEM journal.
+Do some D.I.Y., gardening or home improvement projects, search for craft supplies for a new hobby, or try some meditation.
+You'll find some meditation guides on The Resilience Project's app that also helps you monitor your progress in a daily GEM journal.